dodyg/practical-aspnetcore/README.md

 * **Dependency Injection (2)**

   ASP.NET Corenetcore lives and die by DI.
 It relies on `Microsoft.Extensions.DependencyInjection` library.
-There is no need to put this dependency in your `project.json` explicitly because aspnetcore already has this package as its own dependency.

   * [Dependency Injection 1 - The basic](/projects/dependency-injection-1)